matuteiglesias/journal/content/Business/2024-09-28_Negotiated_property_use_agreement_for_business_lot.md

 - Balanced diplomacy and legal preparedness by outlining steps for preparation, initial approach, negotiation tactics, legal backup, and follow-up actions.

 ### Achievements
-- A clear negotiation strategy was formulated, integrating both diplomatic and legal elements to handle the property ownership disputes effectively.
+- A clear negotiation [[strategy]] was formulated, integrating both diplomatic and legal elements to handle the property ownership disputes effectively.

 ### Pending Tasks
-- Initiate contact with current users to begin negotiation based on the developed strategy.
+- Initiate contact with current users to begin negotiation based on the developed [[strategy]].
 - Prepare legal documents as a backup in case negotiations require escalation.